FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 module.exports = router;
 ```

-Compared to `oauth-callback.js`, it is pretty simple.
-We first destroy the Express server-side session (and the `token` we store there) and then redirect to `oauth2/logout` endpoint with our Client Id.
+Compared to `oauth-callback.js`, this is pretty simple.
+We first destroy the Express server-side session (and therefore the `token` we stored) and then redirect to the `oauth2/logout` endpoint with our `CLIENT_ID`.

-Head over to http://localhost:9000/logout and you will be logged out from FusionAuth.
+Head over to http://localhost:9000/logout and you will be logged out.
 Navigate to http://localhost:9000/login and you will see the login page.
 After you sign in, you'll arrive back at your Vue application.

-You might wonder why after **logging out** we **redirect back to our Vue app**, yet we didn’t write that in `logout.js`.
-This is happening because we configured the main entry point to our Vue App as the Logout URL in FusionAuth.
+You might wonder why after **logging out** we **redirect back to our Vue app**, yet we didn't do anything like that in the `logout.js` file.
+This is happening because we configured the main entry point to our Vue app as the Logout URL in FusionAuth.

 ## Retrieving user data

 We have been using fake user data up until now.
-Since we now have `access_token` stored in the session we can use it to request actual user data from FusionAuth.
+Since we now have `access_token` stored in the session, we can use it to request user data from FusionAuth.

-Modify the `user.js` contents to be:
+Modify the `user.js` file contents to be:

 ```javascript
 const express = require("express");